Magicianred/Angularization/README.md

 **I highly recommend that anyone serious about Angular 2+ development always turn to [angular.io](https://angular.io) as their primary source of guidance when setting up, getting started, and learning Angular**.

-However, I hope that you find this thoroughly documented, **project-in-progress** helpful as content is added to it.
+However, I hope that you find this thoroughly documented, living README helpful as content is continually added.

-For now, **please give this repo a ⭐ if you think Angularization can be useful for novice Angular developers — based off of what you see thus far**.
+For now, **please give this repo a ⭐ if you think Angularization can be useful for novice Angular developers — based off of what is available below thus far**.

 Thanks.
 <p align="right">— @pjnalls</p>